Aizen-volt/How-to-get-there/README.md

 # City-mapper
-A rectangular map divided into squares is given.
-Each field on the map can be empty ('.'), be part of a road ('#'), or be a city ('*').
-Moving through one field takes one minute.
-We can only move between fields adjacent by sides.
+A rectangular map is given.
+Each field on the map can be:
+- empty '.'
+- part of a road '#'
+- city entrance '*'
+- part of city name

+Movement is allowed between fields adjacent by sides only.
 Additionally, selected cities are connected by one-way air connections. \
 The task is to return the shortest path between two cities given in query:
 > source destination [0/1]
 #####